 How To Enrol Your Children In School When You Move To The U.K.

-School enrollments are allocated by the local authority.
+School enrollments and places are allocated by the local authority (Council).
 You apply to the local authority where you live for a place in the schools within the zone of your postcode.
 This is usually done online.
 Please see the link in the following section – school admissions.

 I understand that a lot of people don’t have a postcode to use to apply, in this case you really do just have to wait until you have one.